Amsterdam Wooden Drydock II

-Amsterdam Wooden Drydock II was the second floating dry dock of Amsterdam, and was located in the Westerdok.
+Amsterdam Wooden Drydock II was the second floating dry dock of Amsterdam, and was moored in the Westerdok.

 Context

 A floating Dry dock in the Amsterdam Wet Docks

 In November 1842 Amsterdam Wooden Drydock I, the first dry dock of Amsterdam had opened.
 It was a wooden floating dry dock, and was an immediate success, servicing 64 ships in just under a year.
 At the time Amsterdam had two large wet docks: Westerdok and Oosterdok.
 Drydock I was situated in the more important Oosterdok.

 Rederij der Drijvende Droogdokken

 The Rederij der Drijvende Droogdokken held a license to the patent to operate dry docks in Amsterdam for 5 years, i.e. till December 1846.
 In order to protect its investments, it would be logical to want to try to prolong this right, and to keep out the competition.
 Both required the Rederij der Drijvende Droogdokken to realize a second dry dock before the extinction of the patent.
 Primarily because an attempt to prolong the patent was not likely to be successful if authorities thought that the market was not well serviced.
 Second, because potential competitors would be attracted by a market that was not well served.
 Later on, numbers showed that the demand for dry dock capacity was even bigger than that serviced by the first two dry docks.

 Another reason to build a second dry dock, was that the company also had to service demand in the Westerdok.
 Of course ships in the Westerdok could be towed to the Oosterdok to use the dry dock(s) there, but such a move cost so much money, that any competitor setting up shop in the Westerdok would have a good proposition.